by Chantal Bufe

 1. Pick the right one - for you.

 Make sure you are sure when you say 'yes.'
 This includes finding out as much about your spouse-to-be as you can.
 What are their values and beliefs?
 On life?
 On family?
 What are their goals, their hopes, and their dreams?
 Do they want children?
 And if so, what kind of parent do they want to be?
 While this may sound unromantic, it is the essential prerequisite for a happy marriage.
 When you find that yin to your yang and begin your journey with a deep-rooted, unwavering knowledge of having chosen the right life partner, you will be able to build a strong foundation from the very beginning.
 And when seeds of love, trust, and respect are planted (and tended to) from the start, it will be much easier to grow a love that not only carries the most beautiful blossoms, but that can also weather many of life's storms.

 2. The benevolent heart.

 When my husband and I got engaged, we received a letter from my mother-in-law in which she wished us well and encouraged us to always lean towards each other with a benevolent heart.
-Only with time have I come to understand how much wisdom these words really carry: loving each other may be easy, but being kind to one another - every day, consistently - is much harder.
+Only with time have I come to understand how much wisdom these words carry: loving each other may be easy, but being kind to one another - every day, consistently - is much more complicated.
 But it makes all the difference!
-Every kind thought, word, or gesture is a small act of love that contributes to building one big, beautiful whole.
+Every kind thought, word or gesture is a small act of love that contributes to building one big, beautiful whole.
 Just like Simone Signoret once said: "It is threads, hundreds of tiny threads, which sew people together through the years."